gullwings13/yay-walker/README.md

 ## Post-MVP

+- _User can Fav and Rate tours_
-- _Snap points of interest to roads/pathes,_
+- _Snap points of interest to roads/pathes_
 - _Show users current location on map._
 - _Give user directions how to get from one point of interest to the next._
 - _Allow user to search for walking tours._